10.0

 Escape

 The contact owns a 2018 Ford Escape.
-The contact stated that the check engine warning light was illuminated.
-The vehicle was taken to a local dealer to be diagnosed.
-The contact was informed that there coolant intrusion into the engine and the engine needed to be replaced.
+The contact stated that while the vehicle was parked and occupied, while attempting to start the vehicle, the check engine warning light illuminated.
+The contact heard an abnormal sound while attempting to start the vehicle.
+The contact stated that an independent mechanic was contacted.
+The vehicle was taken to an independent mechanic, where it was diagnosed and determined that there was coolant leaking into cylinder #3, and the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure.
-The approximate failure mileage was 92,561.
+The manufacturer was notified of the failure but offered no assistance and referred the contact to the NHTSA Hotline for assistance.
+The failure mileage was 91,060.

 Read the next 20 complaints »